Mathurkarishma/alphabetical-unique-words/README.md

 <img src="romeo.JPG" alt="romeo">

 Below is another example using the `romeo_copy.txt` file.
 I created this text file to prove the program works by using my own name in the file.
+Easily try your own text file with this program by saving it into the same folder.

 <img src="romeo_copy.JPG" alt="romeo_copy">